nirtamir2/talks/2025-06-26/src/slides.md

 ---

-# Handling Errors - The Problem
+# Error in the type

 ```ts
 const result = Effect.runSync(program);